-SDZ [m] Skip if decrement data memory is 0
+SDZ [m] Skip if decrement Data Memory is 0

-Description The contents of the specified data memory are decremented by 1.
-If the result is 0, the next instruction is skipped.
-If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
-Otherwise proceed with the next instruction (1 cycle).
+Description The contents of the specified Data Memory are first decremented by 1.
+If the result is 0 the following instruction is skipped.
+As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a two cycle instruction.
+If the result is not 0 the program proceeds with the following instruction.

-Operation Skip if ([m]-1)=0, $[m] \leftarrow ([m]-1)$
+Operation $[m] \leftarrow [m] - 1$